Last updated on August 14th, 2018

 20. The mystery of the twin islands comes out at night.
 New Zealand, literally invented the word tramping, which means overnight hiking.
 NZ is famous for a number of unique huts, dotted along picturesque hiking routes, which are used by…you guessed it right, trampers.
 That’s a word too.

-21. Auckland, an important city of New Zealand, has the highest per capita of boats among every city of the world.
+21. Auckland, an important city in New Zealand, has the highest per capita of boats among every city of the world.
 It is rightly called “The City of Sails.”

 23. New Zealand is also home to an entire family tree of volcanoes.
 It’s filled with active ones, dormant ones, pre-historic ones, calderas and many more.
 These natural pressure cookers have created beautiful craters, making them an exciting spot for hiking.